splunk/public-o11y-docs/sp-oncall/configuration/github-authentication-guide.rst

 When logging into Splunk On-Call, you may decide to do so via GitHub authentication.
 If you have a GitHub account, whether you're a new Splunk On-Calls user or an existing one, you can log in using GitHub authentication.

-The Splunk On-Call Sign in page is available at: :ref:`Splunk On-Call <https://portal.victorops.com/membership/>`.
+The Splunk On-Call Sign in page is available at: :new-page:`Splunk On-Call <https://portal.victorops.com/membership/>`.

 Existing Splunk On-Call Users